Frequently asked questions

 I already have a postgraduate degree, can I still apply for a Faculty of Medicine Master's Scholarship?

-UK or EU applicants who already hold postgraduate degrees will only be considered if their chosen subject is sufficiently different from their existing degree.
-If in doubt, please contact us.
+Applicants who already hold postgraduate degrees will be considered, primarily if their chosen subject is sufficiently different from their existing degree.
+Please speak to the programme director or administrator of your chosen programme to discuss before applying.

 Will I need to have an offer of a place on a course before applying for a Faculty of Medicine Master's Scholarship?

-No. However, you must apply for a place on a course before applying for the scholarship.
+No. However, you must apply for a place on a programme starting the following October before applying for the scholarship.
 You can find information on the How to apply page.

 What if I have to start my Master's course as a PG Cert - can I still apply for a Faculty of Medicine Master's Scholarship?